-Pilates is a complete physical fitness system that was created by Joseph Pilates in the early 1900s.
-It aims to develop 6 key areas of your physical fitness which are known as the ‘Principles of Pilates’ and these are; breathing, concentration, control, center, flow and precision.
+Pilates is a complete physical fitness system that Joseph Pilates created in the early 1900s.
+It aims to develop six key areas of your physical fitness, known as the ‘Principles of Pilates’, which are breathing, concentration, control, center, flow, and precision.

 The History Of Pilates

-Joseph Pilates studied eastern and western yoga in his early life and practiced many other popular physical training regimes in Germany during the early 20th century.
-He also believed that mental and physical health were directly related and that exercise programs should strengthen both the human body and the human mind.
+Joseph Pilates studied Eastern and Western yoga in his early life and practiced many other popular physical training regimes in Germany during the early 20th century.
+He also believed that mental and physical health were directly related and that exercise programs should strengthen the human body and mind.

-These beliefs and his experiences with the various types of physical training led Joseph Pilates to develop Contrology – an exercise program that would enhance a person’s mental and physical health and would later become known as Pilates.
+These beliefs and his experiences with the various types of physical training led Joseph Pilates to develop Contrology.
+This exercise program would enhance a person’s mental and physical health and would later become known as Pilates.

-Joseph Pilates began teaching Contrology in an internment camp on the Isle Of Man where he was detained during World War I. Many of the people he taught Contrology survived the 1918 flu pandemic and this is widely believed to be due to their enhanced physical health as a result of practicing Contrology.
+Joseph Pilates began teaching Contrology in an internment camp on the Isle Of Man, where he was detained during World War I. Many of the people he taught Contrology survived the 1918 flu pandemic, which is widely believed to be due to their enhanced physical health due to practicing Contrology.

 After World War I, Joseph Pilates returned to Germany and taught his Contrology method to police officers.
-He was later pressured into teaching Contrology to the German army and shortly after emigrated to the United States.
+He was later pressured into teaching Contrology to the German army and emigrated to the United States shortly after.

-Today there are two main forms of Pilates – Classical/Traditional Pilates and Modern Pilates.
-Classical/Traditional Pilates is based around the original works of Joseph Pilates while Modern Pilates adapts these original teachings in various ways which are not endorsed by Joseph Pilates.
+Today, there are two main forms of Pilates – Classical/Traditional Pilates and Modern Pilates.
+Classical/Traditional Pilates is based on the original works of Joseph Pilates, while Modern Pilates adapts these original teachings in various ways that Joseph Pilates does not endorse.

 The 6 Principles Of Pilates

-In 1980, Gail Eisen and Philip Friedman published The Pilates Method Of Physical & Mental Conditioning (1980) which contained 6 principles of Pilates; Breathing, Center, Concentration, Control, Flow and Precision.
+In 1980, Gail Eisen and Philip Friedman published The Pilates Method Of Physical & Mental Conditioning (1980), which contained six principles of Pilates: Breathing, Center, Concentration, Control, Flow, and Precision.

 These principles have now been widely accepted as the foundation of the Pilates exercise system.
-The section below discusses each of these 6 principles in greater detail:
+The section below discusses each of these six principles in greater detail:

-- Center: Every Pilates movement starts from the center which is often referred to as the powerhouse.
+- Center: Every Pilates movement starts from the center, often called the powerhouse.
 Pilates exercises should flow outward from the center to the extremities.

-- Concentration: Staying focused while you workout is essential for Pilates success.
-Practitioners are encouraged to fully concentrate on what their body is doing while they perform each of the movements, as the way the exercises are completed is more important than the actual exercises themselves.
+- Concentration: Staying focused while you work is essential for Pilate’s success.
+Practitioners are encouraged to fully concentrate on what their body is doing.
+At the same time, they perform each of the movements, as the way the exercises are completed is more important than the actual exercises themselves.

-- Flow: Pilates movements are meant to be flowing and graceful and during each workout, you should seamlessly transition from one exercise to the next.
-Every movement should also flow from the center of the body to the extremities.
+- Flow: Pilates movements are meant to be flowing and graceful, and during each workout, you should seamlessly transition from one exercise to the next.
+Every movement should also flow from the body’s center to the extremities.